Personal Immigration

 • The length of time you have been trading.

 The Home Office is not obligated to grant a CoS allocation application.
-If it is not adequately justified, or insufficient reasoning / evidence is provided, they can refuse an allocation grant, or grant fewer than the number requested.
-Sponsors may wish to seek legal advice when making their CoS allocation application.
+If it is not adequately justified, or insufficient reasoning/evidence is provided, they can refuse an allocation grant, or grant fewer than the number requested.
+Sponsors may wish to seek legal advice when making their CoS allocation application, particularly as we have seen huge increases in requests for further information from Sponsors requesting CoS allocations.

-What Is a Defined Certificate of Sponsorship and Who Needs One?
+10. What Is a Defined CoS and Who Needs One?

 A Defined Certificate of Sponsorship is required by a Skilled Worker applying for entry clearance from outside the UK.

 A Defined Certificate of Sponsorship is not assigned from the sponsor’s annual allocation – there are no limits to the number of Certificates available.
-Sponsors must make a request for a Defined CoS allocation.
-Contrary to the Undefined CoS allocation requests, specific details of the migrant must be provided.
-Once the allocation is received, the CoS can only be assigned to the migrant that the request was made for.
+Sponsors must make a request for a Defined CoS allocation on a role-by-role basis.
+Contrary to the Undefined CoS allocation requests, specific details of the role must be provided.
+Once the allocation is received, the CoS can only be assigned for the role that the request was made for.

-Defined Certificate of Sponsorship allocation requests take around 24-48 hours to be processed, however, we have seen delays where the Home Office wishes to request further information.
+Defined Certificate of Sponsorship allocation requests take around 24-48 hours to be processed, however, we have seen delays where the Home Office wishes to request further information which is becoming more and more commonplace.

-What Happens if I Assign the Wrong Type of Certificate of Sponsorship?
+12. What Happens if I Assign the Wrong Type of CoS?

 It is very important that the correct type of Certificate of Sponsorship is assigned to a migrant and that Sponsors understand the difference between Defined and Undefined CoS.
 If an Undefined CoS is assigned to a migrant who requires a Defined CoS, this is a ground for revocation.

-“u.
-You assign an undefined Skilled Worker CoS (or an unrestricted Tier 2 (General) CoS) to a worker who requires a defined (or restricted) one”
+“Reference u: You assign an undefined Skilled Worker CoS (or an unrestricted Tier 2 (General) CoS) to a worker who requires a defined (or restricted) one.”

 Sponsors should seek legal advice if they are not sure.